 One of the most contentious issues in stretching is whether stretching before exercise is good for you or not.
 With strong evidence both for and against both options, it’s easy to understand people’s confusion.

-The answer to the question of injury causation, like many things, is context specific and is dependent on a number of factors:
+The answer to the question of whether stretching is beneficial or can cause injury, like many things, is context specific and is dependent on a number of factors:

-Each of the above questions need to be answered before determining whether a particular stretch would be detrimental to performance.
+Each of the above questions needs to be answered before determining whether a particular stretch would be detrimental to performance.

 What’s the training objective?